jesperancinha/kitten-house-care-parent/README.md

 >The center is responsible to find cats and kittens and register them.
 Wild cats in urban areas cannot fend for themselves and they deserve the best of a household.
 In this application we will allow a Cat Care Center (CCC) to manage these cats and keep a record of them.
 Considering that cats can live anything between [2 to 16 years](https://www.mcvoordieren.nl/hoe-oud-wordt-een-kat) in the wild, and all the way up to [38 years](https://en.wikipedia.org/wiki/Creme_Puff_\(cat\)) at home, it is important to keep their history.
 We also want to keep record of who owned them in the past and where have they lived as much as possible in order to assess their behaviour.
 At the same time we want to gather as much data as possible in orther to determine patterns in behaviour that may lead to certain health conditions.

+For this exercise, it is important to understand that our focus is only on understanding Reactive Programming in action, detecting blocking calls using [Blockhound](https://github.com/reactor/BlockHound), and migrating a blocking application to a non-blocking application.

 ## Status

 [Under construction...](https://github.com/jesperancinha/project-signer/blob/master/project-signer-templates/UnderConstruction.md)